folio-org/okapi/doc/guide.md

 A module may, besides doing the fundamental initialization of storage etc. also load sets of reference data.
 This can be controlled by supplying tenant parameters.
-These are properties (key-value-pairs) that are passed to the module when enabled or upgraded.
+These are properties (key-value pairs) that are passed to the module when enabled or upgraded.
 Passing those are only performed when tenantParameters is specified for install and when the tenant interface is version 1.2.